What is Case Management?

 - Advocate for students individually and systemically

-SOS staff coordinate the proactive and follow-up case management services for students referred to SOS or SOCAT for personal, emotional, mental health, and academic concerns.
-SOS staff can also coordinate care across campus resources such as the Counseling Center, Students with Disability Services, Student Health Services, Success and Wellness Coaching etc.
+SOS staff coordinate the proactive and follow-up case management services for students referred for personal, emotional, mental health, and academic concerns.
+SOS staff coordinates care within the community as well as across campus resources such as the Counseling Center, Students with Disability Services, Student Health Services, Success and Wellness Coaching etc.